ibm-cloud-architecture/refarch-cloudnative-netflix/README.md

 #### Step 1: Build locally

-Run the `./build-all.sh` command to build all the necessary Java projects.
+Run the following build script to build all the necessary Java projects.
 This will build all the components required runnable JARs and package them into Docker containers.

+  `./build-all.sh`

 #### Step 2: Run Docker Compose

 Run the following Docker Compose command to start all the application components locally:

-  `docker-compose up` to run with output sent to the console _(for all 7 microservices)_ or
+  `docker-compose up` to run with output sent to the console _(for all 7 microservices)_
+  - or -
   `docker-compose up -d` to run in detached mode and run the containers in the backround.

 #### Step 3: Access the application

 You can access the application after a few moments via `http://localhost/menu-service/menu`!
 That's easy enough!

-The backing services are automatically registered with Eureka and routed to the necessary dependent microservices upon calling the _Menu_ service.
+The backing services are automatically registered with Eureka and routed to the necessary dependent microservices, upon calling the _Menu_ service.

 ### Run on Bluemix via Cloud Foundry